Herodian: Birth, life, and death

+Origin

-The nationality of Herodian is also unclear.
-He was not from Italy, for he says the Alps were bigger than anything “in our part of the world.”
-(2.11.8) It has been suggested that Herodian was from Alexandria since he placed such a large emphasis on Caracalla's massacre of this city and its inhabitants.
+The origin of Herodian is also unclear.
+Some scholars think that he can't be from Italy, for he says the Alps were bigger than “anything in our part of the world” (2.11.8) – but this passage can also be understood as “anything else in our part of the world” (i. e. the Roman Empire).
+It has been suggested that Herodian was from Alexandria since he placed such a large emphasis on Caracalla's massacre of this city and its inhabitants.
 It is also believed that he could have possibly been an eyewitness to these attacks.
+However, a number of errors in his account speak against this origin.
 Herodian does refer to Alexandria as the second city of the empire; however, this may be disregarded since he also applies the same title to Antioch and Carthage.
 It has been proposed that Herodian was the son of Aelius Herodianus, an Alexandrian grammarian.
 Although this does fit chronologically, there is no other evidence to support it.

-The popular speculation, however, is that Herodian was from Antioch.
+Another popular speculation, however, is that Herodian was a Syrian, maybe from Antioch.
 Herodian describes the character of the Syrians as quick-witted and mentions them twice more.
 However, there are also gaps in Herodian's knowledge of Syrian affairs which lead one to believe that he might not have been from the region at all.
 For example, he confuses two Parthian kings, and his chronology and geography of the Parthian campaign in 197–198 are deeply flawed.
 These flaws could be explained with a lack of knowledge of a small part of the empire; however, one would assume that an inhabitant of Syria would have had access to this knowledge.

-In short, unless an inscription is discovered, Herodian's place of birth will never be known for certain.
+The third hypothesis regarding his origin is that Asia minor was his home.
+This assumption is based, among other factors, on the frequent mention of cities in Asia Minor in his work and the fact that he doesn't make factual errors in this passages (unlike in his comments on other regions).
+Since its first publication in the mid-20th century, this hypothesis has become the most widely accepted of the possible origins.
+However, unless an inscription is discovered, Herodian's place of birth will never be known for certain.